 Due to their specific design, pall rings offer improved efficiency in mass transfer compared to traditional random packings like Raschig rings.
 The increased surface area and enhanced geometric features facilitate better liquid distribution and lower pressure drop.
 So pall ring's efficiency higher than raschig ring.

-Raschig rings find use in a range of applications, including absorption, stripping, and distillation columns, but their performance might be considered lower compared to more advanced structured packings
+Raschig rings find use in a range of applications, including absorption, stripping, and distillation columns, but their performance might be considered lower compared to more advanced structured packings.
+Their simple design and cost-effectiveness make them suitable for processes where high mass transfer efficiency is not a critical requirement.
+They are often employed in industries dealing with corrosive fluids, where ceramic raschig rings can offer excellent chemical resistance.

 Enhanced Surface Area: The incorporation of windows and struts increases the available surface area for interaction.